techidaily/site-blog-min/source/_posts/how-to-retrieve-lost-files-from-y100a-by-fonelab-android-recover-data.md

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://facebook-record-videos.techidaily.com/new-2024-approved-amplify-your-video-content-with-precision-insights-from-social-blade-and-youtube/"><u>[New] 2024 Approved  Amplify Your Video Content with Precision Insights From Social Blade & YouTube</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/new-free-photo-editing-apps-ranked-by-quality-on-windowsmac/"><u>[New] Free Photo Editing Apps Ranked by Quality on Windows/Mac</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/new-in-2024-join-the-circle-easy-friend-request-steps/"><u>[New] In 2024, Join the Circle  Easy Friend Request Steps</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/new-investing-in-the-right-keyboard-for-low-cost-maximum-output-for-2024/"><u>[New] Investing in the Right Keyboard for Low Cost, Maximum Output for 2024</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/new-metaverse-wisdom-a-compilation-of-inspiring-thoughts/"><u>[New] Metaverse Wisdom  A Compilation of Inspiring Thoughts</u></a></li>
-<li><a href="https://fox-info.techidaily.com/new-top-win11-videographers-choices-roundup-for-2024/"><u>[New] Top Win11 Videographers' Choices Roundup for 2024</u></a></li>
-<li><a href="https://tiktok-video-recordings.techidaily.com/updated-2024-approved-challenge-accepted-top-10-tiktok-trends-you-should-try/"><u>[Updated] 2024 Approved  Challenge Accepted  Top 10 TikTok Trends You Should Try</u></a></li>
-<li><a href="https://youtube-video-recordings.techidaily.com/2024-approved-a-stepwise-approach-to-unlinking-and-removing-youtube-content/"><u>2024 Approved  A Stepwise Approach to Unlinking and Removing YouTube Content</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/2024-approved-eradicate-dark-playback-on-obs/"><u>2024 Approved  Eradicate Dark Playback on OBS</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/2024-approved-step-into-the-world-of-high-quality-lenovo-screen-recordings/"><u>2024 Approved  Step Into the World of High-Quality Lenovo Screen Recordings</u></a></li>
-<li><a href="https://android-location-track.techidaily.com/9-best-phone-monitoring-apps-for-infinix-gt-10-pro-drfone-by-drfone-virtual-android/"><u>9 Best Phone Monitoring Apps for Infinix GT 10 Pro | Dr.fone</u></a></li>
-<li><a href="https://change-location.techidaily.com/can-i-use-itools-gpx-file-to-catch-the-rare-pokemon-on-vivo-y78plus-drfone-by-drfone-virtual-android/"><u>Can I use iTools gpx file to catch the rare Pokemon On Vivo Y78+ | Dr.fone</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/ensuring-every-snapchatter-friendly-footage-via-mac/"><u>Ensuring Every Snapchatter-Friendly Footage via Mac</u></a></li>
-<li><a href="https://screen-video-capture.techidaily.com/essential-mac-apps-screen-recording-made-simple/"><u>Essential Mac Apps  Screen Recording Made Simple</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-motorola-moto-g-stylus-2023-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Motorola Moto G Stylus (2023) using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-nokia-110-2g-2023-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Nokia 110 2G (2023) using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-nokia-110-4g-2023-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Nokia 110 4G (2023) using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-nokia-c12-plus-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Nokia C12 Plus using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-nubia-red-magic-9-pro-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Nubia Red Magic 9 Pro using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-nubia-z50-ultra-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Nubia Z50 Ultra using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-oppo-a38-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Oppo A38 using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-oppo-a58-4g-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Oppo A58 4G using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-poco-c65-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Poco C65 using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-samsung-galaxy-a05-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Samsung Galaxy A05 using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-tecno-spark-10-5g-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Tecno Spark 10 5G using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-vivo-y02t-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Vivo Y02T using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-vivo-y27-4g-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix corrupt video files of Vivo Y27 4G using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-xiaomi-mix-fold-3-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Xiaomi Mix Fold 3 using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-corrupt-video-files-of-xiaomi-redmi-a2plus-using-video-repair-utility-by-stellar-video-repair-mobile-video-repair/"><u>How to Fix Corrupt video files of Xiaomi Redmi A2+ using Video Repair Utility?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-damage-to-the-file-was-so-extensive-excel-error-by-stellar-guide/"><u>How to fix damage to the file was so extensive Excel error?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-damage-to-the-file-was-so-extensive-excel-error-stellar-by-stellar-guide/"><u>How to fix damage to the file was so extensive Excel error? | Stellar</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-damage-to-the-file-was-so-extensive-pdf-error-by-stellar-guide/"><u>How to fix damage to the file was so extensive PDF error?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-damage-to-the-file-was-so-extensive-pdf-error-stellar-by-stellar-guide/"><u>How to fix damage to the file was so extensive PDF error? | Stellar</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-error-1015-while-restoring-iphone-11-pro-stellar-by-stellar-data-recovery-ios-iphone-data-recovery/"><u>How to fix error 1015 while restoring iPhone 11 Pro | Stellar</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-fix-error-1015-while-restoring-iphone-11-pro-max-stellar-by-stellar-data-recovery-ios-iphone-data-recovery/"><u>How to fix error 1015 while restoring iPhone 11 Pro Max | Stellar</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/in-2024-4-ways-to-unlock-iphone-xs-max-to-use-usb-accessories-without-passcode-drfone-by-drfone-ios/"><u>In 2024, 4 Ways to Unlock iPhone XS Max to Use USB Accessories Without Passcode | Dr.fone</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/in-2024-the-ultimate-selection-of-text-enhancers-for-adobe-ae/"><u>In 2024, The Ultimate Selection of Text Enhancers for Adobe AE</u></a></li>
-<li><a href="https://youtube-clips.techidaily.com/innovating-your-videos-first-impression-on-youtube/"><u>Innovating Your Video's First Impression on YouTube</u></a></li>
-<li><a href="https://extra-guidance.techidaily.com/peak-outcome-total-immersion-complete-for-2024/"><u>Peak Outcome  Total Immersion Complete for 2024</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/resolve-your-apple-iphone-6s-keeps-asking-for-outlook-password-drfone-by-drfone-ios/"><u>Resolve Your Apple iPhone 6s Keeps Asking for Outlook Password | Dr.fone</u></a></li>
-<li><a href="https://driver-install.techidaily.com/sound-upgrade-essentials-focusrites-updated-drivers-walkthrough/"><u>Sound Upgrade Essentials: Focusrite's Updated Drivers Walkthrough</u></a></li>
-<li><a href="https://sound-tweaking.techidaily.com/uncover-leading-software-options-for-isolating-sound-in-multimedia-projects/"><u>Uncover Leading Software Options for Isolating Sound in Multimedia Projects</u></a></li>
-</ul></div>

 <!-- affiliate ads begin -->
 <a href="https://zebaoaffiliateprogram.pxf.io/c/5597632/1853659/21526" target="_top" id="1853659"><img src="//a.impactradius-go.com/display-ad/21526-1853659" border="0" alt="" width="1920" height="750"/></a><img height="0" width="0" src="https://imp.pxf.io/i/5597632/1853659/21526" style="position:absolute;visibility:hidden;" border="0" />